|Finding Aerial Photography|

 As a general rule, local government agencies in Wisconsin typically acquire new aerial photography every five years.
 More urbanized and quickly-developing municipalities may acquire new aerial photography as often as every 2-3 years.

-The entire state of Wisconsin was covered by two statewide aerial photography projects in 2010.
-One statewide flight occurred in the early spring of 2010 before trees began to leaf-out.
-A second statewide flight was conducted by the U.S. Department of Agriculture during the summer of 2010.
+The entire state of Wisconsin was covered by two primary aerial photography projects in 2015.
+Many Wisconsin counties acquired acquired aerial photography in the early spring of 2015 before trees began to leaf-out.
+A second statewide flight was conducted by the U.S. Department of Agriculture during the summer of 2015.

 Historic Aerial Photography

 State and federal agencies began acquiring widespread aerial photography over Wisconsin in the 1930's.
 To view and download 1930's-era aerial photography for the state, check out the Wisconsin Historic Aerial Image Finder ("WHAIFinder").

 If you are looking for photography acquired between the 1930's to the present, visit our Wisconsin Aerial Photography Catalog.

 |Last Updated on March 20, 2017|